dooreelko/ef2/README.md

-The instance will have an additional persistent EBS volume created and attached so next time you run it for the same project and size, the existing volume will be attached and mounted under /work
+The instance will have an additional persistent EBS volume created and attached so next time you run it for the same project and size, the existing volume will be attached and mounted under /work.

+In addition, an SSM profile will be attached (and created if needed) and SSM Connect will be used to connect to the instance

 Usage: ef2 -p [project] -d [duration] -s [size] -t [instance type] -v